niklastoe/PySamplingQuality/README.md

-The tool is in preparation and is released soon.
+First working version is released.
+Some special features will follow soon.
 A tutorial and description will follow.